jshawl/jesse.sh/_posts/2014-06-12-sudo-npm-install.md

 ![](http://imgs.xkcd.com/comics/sandwich.png)

-Earlier this week, I begun working on my first npm package.
+Earlier this week, I began working on my first npm package.
 I've published it, but only to understand how packages are distributed via npmjs.org.

 I built a simple little command line tool to upload files to my server and print out the url to the